ibm-cloud-docs/activity-tracker/adoption.md

 Within an enterprise account, you create a multitiered hierarchy of accounts, with billing and payments for all accounts managed at the enterprise level.
 [Learn more](/docs/account?topic=account-what-is-enterprise).
 * The enterprise account serves as the parent account to all other accounts in the enterprise.
 * Users and access management is isolated between the enterprise and its child accounts.
 No access is automatically inherited between the two types of accounts.
 * Resources and services within an enterprise function the same as in stand-alone accounts.
-Each account in an enterprise can contain resources in resource groups and services in Cloud Foundry orgs and spaces.
+Each account in an enterprise can contain resources in resource groups.

 An enterprise can contain up to 5 tiers of accounts and account groups.
 In its most basic form, an enterprise has two tiers: the enterprise account, and a single child account.